Facebook fundraising makes it easy for users to show their support of your mission with a quick donation.

 Most of the people who donate through a birthday fundraiser are doing so to support the person asking, not to support your organization.
 These donors are unlikely to become repeat donors.

 Another positive with birthday fundraisers is you can benefit from them even if your organization chooses not to sign up for Facebook’s fundraising tools and payment program.
-Your organization will get a check in the mail from Network for Good, a third-party that serves as Facebook’s partner.
+You’ll simply get a check in the mail from PayPal Giving Fund within about 90 days – but you won’t get any donor information (so just know that).

-Another quirk with receiving funds through Network for Good is you will not know who hosted the fundraiser!
-If someone tells you they did a birthday fundraiser in your organization’s honor, make note of the donor, the date, and the total amount, so when you get the check two months down the road, you will know where the funds came from.
+Another quirk with receiving funds through PayPal Giving Fund is you’ll not know who hosted the fundraiser!
+If someone tells you they did a birthday fundraiser in your organization’s honor, make note of the donor, the date, and the total amount so when you get the check three months down the road, you’ll know where the funds came from.

 Be sure to thank the donor profusely for hosting a Facebook fundraiser.
 Consider making a graphic for them to post on their Facebook page thanking everyone who contributed.
 Also mention the birthday fundraiser on your organization’s page, and let supporters know how much your organization benefits from birthday fundraisers.